kimatron/fish-id/README.md

 ### First Time Visitor Goals:

 * As a First Time Visitor, I want to easily understand the main purpose of the app, so that I can identify if it is something that will interest me and benefit my needs.
-* As a First Time Visitor, I want to be able to easily navigate through the app, so I don't get frustrated and lose interest.
+* As a First Time Visitor, I want to be able to easily navigate through the app, so that I don't get frustrated and lose interest.
 * As a First Time Visitor, I want to learn more about the fish that I will encounter on my dive, so I can know what to look for and pass my underwater exam.
 * As a first time visitor, I want to read some information about marine life that will get me excited about going for a dive.